prasadrgavande/prasadgavande.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-With over a decade of experience in the Information Technology sector, I specialize in the support and maintenance of back-office settlement systems within the Investment Banking industry.
-My expertise encompasses production support, development of new functionalities, resolution of system issues, and enhancements to existing systems to ensure operational excellence and reliability.

-Throughout my career, I have successfully collaborated with diverse stakeholders across the APAC region, including departments such as Finance, Infrastructure, and Governance.
-My contributions have been instrumental in the development and ongoing maintenance of critical applications, including SharePoint, ServiceNow, Confluence, and JIRA.

-I possess a solid foundation in C++ development and am adept at analyzing both functional and technical specifications.
-My skills extend to the programming, implementation, documentation, and testing of software applications.
+I am a seasoned Software Engineer with a strong background in developing and maintaining settlement systems for the Investment Banking sector.
+With over ten years of experience, my career has been marked by a dedication to creating robust back-office solutions that drive operational success.

+My technical journey includes significant contributions to the development of new functionalities, addressing system issues, and enhancing existing applications to meet the evolving needs of the business.
+While I have a history of providing production support, my current role is centered on settlement system development, ensuring these critical systems operate with precision and efficiency.

+In previous roles, I have worked with applications like SharePoint, ServiceNow, Confluence, and JIRA.
+However, my focus has shifted to exclusively support the settlement domain, where I apply my extensive knowledge in C++ and other programming languages.

-My technical proficiency spans a range of programming languages and technologies, including C++, C#, shell scripting, RESTful Web Services, and web-based technologies such as HTML, CSS, and JavaScript.
+Skilled in C++, C#, and shell scripting, I also bring experience with RESTful Web Services and web technologies such as HTML, CSS, and JavaScript.
+My approach involves thorough analysis, meticulous programming, and comprehensive testing to deliver high-quality software solutions.

-I am eager to embrace new challenges and am committed to leveraging my skills to contribute to the success of my team.
+I am always ready to tackle new challenges and am keen to apply my expertise to enhance team performance and achieve collective goals.

-For further discussion or opportunities, I can be reached at prasad.gavande@live.com or via phone at +852 54931218.
+Should you wish to discuss opportunities or collaborations, feel free to contact me at prasad.gavande@live.com or call me at +852 54931218.

+---